Danchiwaz/Danchiwaz/README.md

 ### Hi there 👋 Am Daniel Maina

-- 🔭 Currently a Software Engineer Intern at Thejitu
+- 🔭 Currently a Software Engineer  at Thejitu

 <center>
   <table>